jonallured/jonallured.com/source/_posts/2012-02-05-hagemann-on-testing-rake-tasks-spdy-in-firefox-11-rvm-using-git-flow.md

 ---
 favorite: false
 number: 27
-title: Hagemann on Testing Rake Tasks; SPDY in FireFox 11; RVM Using Git Flow
+title: "Hagemann on Testing Rake Tasks; SPDY in FireFox 11; RVM Using Git Flow"
 ---

 Stephan Hagemann had a good [post on testing Rake tasks][test_rake].
 What I